camcarter131/Camify/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Camify is a full-stack Spotify clone built using the following technologies:

-* Ruby version
+* Ruby on Rails

-* System dependencies

-* Configuration
+* React.js

-* Database creation
+* Redux

-* Database initialization
+* PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* AWS

-* ...
+* HTML5 & Sass